artificialsolutions/teneo-web-chat/README.md

 When adding the script to your site, note the following:
 * You can change the title that is displayed in header of the web chat window.
 In the script above it is specified as 'Teneo Web Chat'.
 * The url `https://some.teneo/engine-instance/` should be updated to match the url of your engine.
 * The variable 'closeEngineSessionOnExit' specifies if the Teneo Engine session should be ended when the chat UI is closed.
-It is advised to keept this value as is, to prevent your bot from losing the conversation history when the user closes the chat UI.
+It is advised to keep this value as is, to prevent your bot from losing the conversation history when the user closes the chat UI.
 * Make sure the line `var element = document.getElementById('teneo-web-chat');` references the id of the div specified in step 3.

 ## Extending